EchoMood/Spotify-Mood-Analyzer/README.md

   deactivate
   ```

-- Make sure you are using Python version 3.8 or higher.
+- Ensure you are using Python version 3.8 or higher.

 ---